 Students are required to complete the standard curriculum in couple and family therapy before pursuing the doctoral curriculum.
 The standard curriculum is offered in the COAMFTE-accredited Master of Family Therapy program at the University.
-A minimum of 91 post-master's semester hours are required for the PhD program.
+A minimum of 82.0 post-master's quarter hours are required for the PhD program.